Roy McSweeney, 74, died after being attacked by pit bulls belonging to Deanna Blitch.

 Like other victims of savage and fatal pit bull maulings who have survived tours of war, such as Jerry Yates of Mountain Ranch, California and Henry Piotrowski, of Staten Island, New York, McSweeney is a veteran.
 Though war survivors, each victim in his later years faced an enemy as lethal as an Improvised Explosive Device (IED) while performing everyday tasks on his own property -- neighborhood pit bulls.
 Our hearts go out to McSweeney and his family.

 In a Saturday update, WTEV Action News spoke to the victim's daughter.
 She said the next 48 hours are critical.
 Other details emerged too, such as the dogs' owner, Deanna Blitch, is now claiming that the dogs "belong to a friend."
 Through Roderick Flynn, Chief of the West Putnam Volunteer Fire Department, we learn that McSweeney was a disabled veteran who often used a scooter and that animal control had been called multiple times about these dogs.

 McSweeney's daughter told Action News Saturday night that doctors said his arm looked like a bomb went off next to it.
 He remains in a coma-like state, according to his daughter in an exclusive interview by phone.
 McSweeney is getting a large amount of blood.
 Doctors on Monday will decide if more surgery is necessary.
-According to the Putnam County Sherrif's Office, the dogs belonged to McSweeney's next-door neighbor who surrendered the animals to authorities.06/10/11: Dogs Described as Pit Bulls
+According to the Putnam County Sheriff's Office, the dogs belonged to McSweeney's next-door neighbor who surrendered the animals to authorities.

 That homeowner told Action News the dogs belong to a friend.
 She said she was not home at the time of the attack, and was not sure how the dogs escaped the kennel they are kept in.